jzrake/ndarray-v2/README.md

 # Introduction
-Header-only implementation of an N-dimensional array for modern C++.
+_Header-only implementation of an N-dimensional array for modern C++_

 ## Overview